Kemar Roofe: A late developer with an appetite for self-improvement

 Roofe initially joined Oxford on loan in January 2015.
 It was the fifth temporary move of his fledgling career but this time he was far better equipped to cope, scoring six goals in his final seven appearances of the season.
 With his prospects limited back at West Brom and despite offers from elsewhere, he opted to make the move permanent that summer.

-Roofe went from strength to strength in the following season, impressing across the front line and earning a place in the PFA League Two Team of the Year as Oxford clinched promotion.
+Roofe went from strength to strength in the following campaign, impressing across Oxford's front line and earning a place in the PFA League Two Team of the Year as they clinched promotion.
 "I actually wouldn't have been surprised at the time if a Premier League team had taken him," says Appleton.
 "He was that good for us."

 Instead, it was Leeds who won the race for Roofe's signature.